angezid/advanced-mark.js/doc/doc_v3/performance.md

 ## Performance
+See [Performance page](https://angezid.github.io/advanced-mark.js/performance-v3) which demonstrate the library performance.

 ### The performance results in Firefox compare to mark.js v8.11.1:
 **Warning:** this performance tests were run on a slow processor and advanced-mark.js version 2 (more important is ratio than actual time)